Allen-Craig/Allen-Craig/README.md

 - 🔭 I’m currently working as a Software Engineer at CSAA Insurance Group, a AAA Insurer.
-- 🌱 I’m currently learning TypeScript, React, and more.
+- 🌱 I’m learning TypeScript, React, and more.
 - 🥅 2023 Goals: Contribute to and Create more projects on GitHub.
 - 👯 I’m looking to further my skills as a developer by learning new languages.
 - ⚡ Fun fact: When I am not in front of a screen, I enjoy hikes and being outdoors in the mountains.